Doctor of Philosophy candidate

 For his PhD, Antony is exploring how to ensure long-term sustainability of coral reef fisheries in the Cook Islands by doing a case study on the island of Mitiaro.

 “A significant component of this research concerns the integration of ethnography with fisheries science in order to gain a better understanding of Pacific Island fisheries, as opposed to solely relying on a standard quantitative approach.
-This requires an interdisciplinary approach which is seldom practised within the marine sciences.
-We can understand the science of the marine environment, but if we don’t understand the people and the local cultures that interact with that environment then the science will be inadequate.”
+This requires an interdisciplinary approach which is seldom practiced within the marine sciences.
+We can understand the science of the marine environment, but if we don’t understand the people and the local cultures that interact with that environment then the science will be inadequate.
+We don’t manage the fishery by working with the resources, we manage the fishery by working with the people that influence the resources.”

-Antony hopes that his research will be another footstep for the Cook Islands and the wider Pacific in terms of fisheries; an industry many subsistence communities and livelihoods depend on.
-His research is supervised by Dr Armagan Sabetian from AUT’s School of Science and Dr Elizabeth Jensen from the Nelson Marlborough Institute of Technology.
+What was supposed to only be a year, Antony has spent almost two years on Mitiaro collecting his fieldwork data due to the pressure caused by COVID-19.
+He hopes that his research will be another footstep for the Cook Islands and the wider Pacific in terms of fisheries; an industry many subsistence communities and livelihoods depend on.
+His research is supervised by Dr Armagan Sabetian from AUT’s School of Science.

 Supported to thrive